babichmorrowc/paleoneuro_unit/other_materials/dino_scavenger_hunt/ScavengerHunt.md

 # Dinosaur Scavenger Hunt

+Explore the two dinosaur halls, focusing on what you can learn about the brains and skulls of different species.
+What can you infer about possible differences in intelligence between species?
+Are there certain types of dinosaurs that have larger brains overall?
+In particular, look out for six dinosaur species (3 ornithischian and 3 saurischian):

 ## Ornithischian Dinosaurs

-1. This dinosaur was originally thought to have 2 brains, one in the skull and another above its rear legs.
+1. **Butt brain:** This dinosaur was originally thought to have 2 brains, one in the skull and another above its rear legs.
+   Actually, the bundle of nerves above the legs is thought to be a glycogen body, an organ that birds have with unknown function.

+2. **Thick-headed:** This dinosaur's skull was up to 10 inches thick to cushion their tiny brains.
+   Paleontologists in the late 1800s mistook their skulls for dinosaur kneecaps (dinosaurs don't actually have kneecaps).

+3. **Sinus strategies:** This three-horned dinosaur's brain is actually very low in the skull, below the eye sockets, because of their large sinuses.
+   This sinus structure might have been used to protect the brain during conflict or to cool the brain down (or maybe it's just a consequence of the way the skull grows).

 ## Saurischian Dinosaurs